kiwanami/emacs-deferred/README.markdown

    * Return
       * a deferred object
    * Time out macro on a deferred task 'd'.
-   * If the deferred task 'd' does not complete within 'timeout-msec', this macro cancels the deferred task and return the 'timeout-form'.
+   * If the deferred task 'd' does not complete within 'timeout-msec', this macro rejects the deferred task and return the 'timeout-form'.
+(See the document for `deferred:cancel`)
    * This macro is implemented by 'deferred:earlier' and 'deferred:wait'.

 * deferred:process...